LandonTClipp/LandonTClipp.github.io/docs/blog/posts/golang-profile-guided-optimizations.md

 ```

 === "DOT graph visualization"
-    And the visualization shows us that none of the paths are considered hot because none of them are above a weight of 1.935483870967742:
+    And the visualization shows us that none of the paths are considered hot(1) because none of them are above a weight of 1.935483870967742:
+    { .annotate}

+    1. To be clear, and to prevent confusion, there _are indeed_ some nodes that are still being marked as hot, but these nodes all live within the Go runtime, and thus are not being included in this visualization.
+Setting lower threshold values will still _guarantee_ at least one node is marked as hot.

     ![](/images/golang-profile-guided-optimizations/graphviz-threshold-80.svg)

 === "DOT graph code"
     ```